$15 FLAT RATE SHIPPING, AUSTRALIA WIDE.

 What Kind Of Glass Should Serve Pale Ales In?

-There are different types of pint glasses you can use but the classic pint glass is among the most used to serve pale ales.
+There are different types of pint glasses you can use.
+The classic pint glass is among the most used to serve pale ales.
 However, at Prancing Pony, we also strongly encourage the use of steins to consume any and every beer – it’s in our blood, after all!

 Categories